AlessandraPassalacqua/AlessandraPassalacqua.github.io/_pages/cv.md

 Education
 ======
-* PhD in Statistics and Computer Science, 2023 - present
-  * Università Bocconi, Milano, Italy
+* PhD in Statistics and Computer Science, 2023 - present, Università Bocconi, Milano, Italy

-* Master’s degree in Theoretical Physics, 2020 - 2023
-  * Sapienza Università di Roma, Rome, Italy
+* Master’s degree in Theoretical Physics, 2020 - 2023, Sapienza Università di Roma, Italy
   * Main field of interest: Statistical mechanics of disordered systems
-  * Thesis title: Complexity of the free energy landscape of mixed spherical spin models with quenched disorder
+  * Thesis: "Complexity of the free energy landscape of mixed spherical spin models with quenched disorder", under the supervision of professor Luca Leuzzi
-  * Thesis advisor: Prof. Luca Leuzzi

-* Bachelor’s degree in Physics, 2017 - 2020
-  * Sapienza Università di Roma, Rome, Italy
+* Bachelor’s degree in Physics, 2017 - 2020, Sapienza Università di Roma, Italy

 IT Skills